pavelsaman/pavelsaman.github.io/_posts/2019-10-13-database-library-for-mssql-in-robot-framework-and-python.md

 Robot framework allows you to write custom libraries in Python (more natural since Robot is basically a wrapper around Python) and Java.
 You can read all the details in the [official documentation](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#creating-test-libraries).

 Ok, I can't use Java as efficiently as Python, so I go for Python here.
 However, another decision I need to make fairly early now is what scope I want to use with my library.
 Robot allows for either global, suite, or test case scope.
 Again, I'm not going to rewrite the official documentation here, just [read it there](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#test-library-scope), if you want a more detailed explanation.
-Since I don't want to create a new instance for every test case where I use my library, I'm going to go for test suite scope.
+Since I don't want to create a new instance for every test case or a test suite where I use my library, I'm going to go for global scope.

 So, a good start would be something like: